biankamarkovic/biankamarkovic.github.io/_posts/2025-01-26-cnn-fruit-classification.md

 ```
 <br>
-Once we have the testing logic in place - we use want to put in place the specifications for the search!
+Once we have the testing logic in place - we want to put in place the specifications for the search!

 In the code below, we set parameters to: